renpy/renpy/sphinx/source/screens.rst

 A mouse area is an area of the screen that can react to the mouse entering or leaving it.
 Unlike a button, a mouse area does not take focus, so it's possible to have a mouse area with buttons inside it.
-The mousearea statement takes not parameters, and the following properties:
+The mousearea statement takes no parameters, and the following properties:

 `hovered`
     An action to run when the mouse enters the mouse area.

 `unhovered`
     An action to run when the mouse leaves the mouse area.

+`focus_mask`
+    The :propref:`focus_mask` style property, which may be a Displayable or None.
+If a displayable, the mousearea will only be hovered if the mouse is over an opaque portion of the displayable.
+(The displayable is not shown to the user.)

 It also takes: